pythonindia/inpycon-blog/content/blog/PyCon India 2016 Workshop Details.md

 [Get Your Workshop Tickets Here](https://in.explara.com/e/pycon-india-2016)

 Note:
- 1. Separate tickets to be bought for each workshop
+ 1. You need to buy separate tickets for each workshop.
- 2. The workshop seats are  limited to  25 seats .
+ 2. The workshop seats are  limited to  25.
  3. If you are planning to attend PyCon India Conference, [Feel free to buy your tickets from here] (https://in.explara.com/e/pycon-india-2016)

 Hurry Up and book your tickets now!